canada-ca-terraform-modules/terraform-azurerm-flex-postgresql/README.md

 # Terraform for Azure Managed Database PostgreSQL Flexible Server

-Creates a PostgreSQL instance using the Azure Managed Database for PostgreSQL Flexible Server.
+Creates a PostgreSQL instance using the Azure Database for PostgreSQL - Flexible Server.

 ## Security Controls